hlship/sanddancer-dialog/README.md

 - Tweak text during chase if Knock holds courage
 - Describe the huge barrel as a hint on what to do
 - Add and fix a number of hints
+- Prevent hint about opening cage from repeating after the cage is opened

 ### v6 - 2 Oct 2020